Marmaduke Duke: Breakthrough and success (2003–2009)

-In Duke Pandemonium, the band adopted a more synthesiser based approach - a radical departure from their previous musical style, and reflected in the style of two tracks ("Silhouettes" and "Everybody Dance") previewed on their web site prior to the album's launch.
+For the album, the band adopted a more synthesiser based approach which was described as a radical departure from their previous musical style, and reflected in the style of two tracks – "Silhouettes" and "Everybody Dance", which previewed on their website prior to the album's launch.
 During live performances, again prior to the album's release, the band also performed the tracks "Erotic Robotic", "Music Show" and "Heartburn", confirming their inclusion on the then-forthcoming album.

-The album was originally scheduled for release in late 2006, and a three-track sampler CD was distributed to magazines and radio stations in spring 2006.
-However, due to the touring and recording commitments of Biffy Clyro, and the intervention of 14th Floor Records, the decision was made to postpone the album's release until Marmaduke Duke could actually tour and promote the new record.

-In late 2008, it was announced that Duke Pandemonium was to be released through 14th Floor Records (an imprint of Warner Music UK) in April 2009, preceded by two singles; 'Kid Gloves' in March 2009 and 'Rubber Lover' in April 2009.

-The Death of the Duke
+The album achieved similar commercial success, peaking at number four on the Scottish Albums Charts, where it spent four weeks within the Top 100.
+In the United Kingdom, it debuted at number fourteen on the UK Albums Charts, remaining within the Top 100 for three weeks, whilst on the UK Download Albums Charts, it debuted at number eight.
+A third and final single was released from the album, "Silhouettes", in July 2009.
+It failed to match the success of its predecessor, and failed to make an appearance on any singles charts.
+In August 2009, they headlined the Festival Republic stage at the Reading Festival.

+Recent work and hiatus (2009–)

 According to JP Reid, the band's one-song conclusion to the musical trilogy, The Death of the Duke, will be "a modern classical two guitar death march.
 At the moment we’re working on riffs and rhythms."
 The band plan to record the album live at a concert, with contributions from 10 members of the audience.
 In 2019, when asked on Twitter about when the album would be released, Reid replied: "I'd speculate sooner rather than later and when the time is right."
 Neil told NME in May 2020 that they have been close to finishing the new record "for about two years” and were due to finish it in March but were set back by the UK coronavirus lockdown.

+In 2023, Neil disclosed to NME that work on the bands third album was progressing, and said that he acknowledges that the band is "already special and we will complete that, which John and I are a bit scared of".
+During the interview, Neil confirmed that the bands third album will be their last as Marmaduke Duke, saying that "once it is released, it's over, and the duke is dead".
+Neil told the Guardian in September 2025: "A third album is 80% finished but I’m now in Biffy mode."

 Live performances

 Marmaduke Duke have thus far only played two small tours, during which they played at venues in Edinburgh, Dundee, London, Manchester, Glasgow, Newcastle, Cardiff and Birmingham.
 On 9 June 2009, they were added to the Reading & Leeds Festival lineup, headlining the Festival Republic Stage on the Friday in Reading and the Sunday in Leeds.
-They also played T In the Park In 2009 on the Radio 1/NME stage.
+Additionally, they also played T In the Park in 2009 on the Radio 1/NME stage.